Empowering Private Tutoring by Chaining Large Language Models: Experiments

-In addition to the main system, we implement two ablation systems with only partial functions.
-Specifically, we have one system without reflection process and another with both reflection and reaction processes removed.
-We collect 80 different topics as the main learning objectives for evaluation and randomly assign them with different difficulty levels.
-The topics cover a wide range of academic subjects and some daily life phenomena, varying in granularity and language format In evaluation, each topic is learned independently with three systems, making up altogether 240 courses.
-Further implementation details can be found in supplementary materials.
+\textbf{System Setup.} In addition to the main system, we implement two ablation systems with only partial functions.
+Specifically, we have one system without reflection process (w/o Reflection) and another with both reflection and reaction processes removed (w/o Reflection \& Reaction).
+For \modelname\ w/o Reflection, the reflection process is removed so no learning profile is generated throughout the whole process, and the reaction process is triggered at a fixed time interval with limited input information.
+For \modelname\ w/o Reflection \& Reaction, only recent learning history and the initial course plan are available for tools.